Dusty Anderson: Career

 Anderson was born in Toledo, Ohio, United States.
-She began her career as a model and made her film debut in a minor role as one of the cover girls in the 1944 Columbia Pictures production of Cover Girl starring Rita Hayworth.
+She began her career as a model and made her film debut in a minor role as one of the magazine cover girls in the 1944 Columbia Pictures production of Cover Girl starring Rita Hayworth.

 Over the next three years Anderson appeared in another eight films, usually in secondary roles.
-During World War II, she was one of a number of actresses who became a pin-up girl, appearing in the October 27, 1944, issue of the United States Military's YANK magazine.
-Anderson was featured in the mystery films Crime Doctor's Warning (1945), which was one in the popular Crime Doctor series, and The Phantom Thief (1946), from the Boston Blackie crime series films.
+During World War II, she was one of a number of actresses who became a pin-up girl, appearing in the October 27, 1944, issue of the United States Military's Yank magazine.

+Columbia featured 15 magazine models in Cover Girl but signed only two to talent contracts: Betty Jane Graham and Dusty Anderson.
+Anderson played minor roles in the studio's "A" features, but had major roles in the studio's "B" features with the Crime Doctor (Crime Doctor's Warning, 1945), Boston Blackie (The Phantom Thief, 1946), and The Hoosier Hot Shots (Singing on the Trail, 1946).

 Personal life and death

 Anderson was married twice and had two children.
-On July 18, 1941, she married Charles Mathieu, Jr., a United States Marine Corps Captain.
+On July 18, 1941, she married Charles Mathieu, Jr., a captain in the United States Marine Corps.
 They divorced on June 13, 1945.
 On July 21, 1946, Anderson married director Jean Negulesco in West Los Angeles, California, and retired from acting.
-Four years later, her final screen work was an uncredited role in one of her husband's films.
+Four years later, her final screen work was an uncredited role in one of her husband's films (Under My Skin, 1950).
 In 1971, Anderson and Negulesco settled in Paris in retirement.

-Anderson died in Marbella, Spain on September 11, 2007, and was buried within the city, at the Cementerio Virgen del Carmen.
+The couple was living in Marbella, Spain when Jean Negulesco died in 1993.
+Dusty Anderson Negulesco died in Marbella on September 11, 2007, from natural causes and was buried within the city, at the Cementerio Virgen del Carmen.